The Secret to Having Your Cake and Eating It Too

 I’ve made a ton few desserts out of this book and I haven’t found one I don’t care for.
 Intermingled in the book are helpful eco-friendly and green (gah!
 I hate to use that term but it fits here) tips for using natural ingredients to create beauty treatments like facial masques and living gently and considerate to our environment.
 I love, love, love this book.

-It should surprise no one that I made mine mini versions of the large cake Ani talks about in her book.
+It should surprise no one that I made mine mini versions of the cake described in the book.
 I can’t control my mini addiction, it’s just too cute.
 See?
 Adorably small, huge on flavor.
 (Also, how adorable it looks like a bird?
 Because of the plate?
 Eeee!)

 Fudge and Maple Cake with Ganache